broma186/MoneyBox/README.md

 In this repository you will find LoginActivity that allows users to enter their username, password and optionally their name.
 We have implemented a basic screen for you that validates username, password and name against simple regular expressions but makes no calls to the API.

 Unfortunately this screen has 3 bugs raised by our testers that they want you to fix and are listed below.
 If you are struggling to fix any of these bugs, please give it your best attempt and then move onto the next bug or task.

+Bug 3 -For the animation I set a max frame, then played the animation so that the animation stopps when the pig walks into the frame.
+I then set an animation listener so that the fellow puts the money into the piggy bank repetitively.
+I set a min/max frame inside the animation listener block and then set an infinite repeat count with restart repeat mode.

 ### Bug 1 - Layout does not look as expected

 Please re-arrange the views in the LoginActivity to match the expected layout.

 ![](/images/correct_layout.png)

 ### Bug 2 - Validation is incorrect
 If the input entered by the user is correct then they should see a toast saying “Input is valid!”.
 However if it is not correct we should show an error on the field that is incorrect.
 Below is the following validation logic: